xaya/xaya_docs/interface.md

 requests updates from that block onwards on the initial sync.
 This avoids processing potentially years of old blocks known to be irrelevant.

-The Xyon daemon can partially optimise this process itself:
+The Xaya daemon can partially optimise this process itself:
 For all blocks that are requested and known to be **before the game's `g/` name was registered**, it can just send a message without any moves.
 This makes it possible to create the messages just from the in-memory tree of block headers